EricBanker12/flap-with-friends/docs/release_canvas/rc2.md

 ### Quantifiers

+* User feedback is positive.
-* User .
+* User count increases.
-* Gameplay is functional.
+* Gameplay and chat are functional.